Group Status: we're sleeping

 Herne Bay High School has been shadowing the Carnegie Book Award since 2002.
 This year our readers have included 20 pupils and 7 members of staff.
 We meet in small groups once a week to talk about our reading and enjoy our biscuits.
 When the winner is announced we hold a finale party in the LRC.

 I started working in libraries when I left school in the 1980s with Southwark Libraries and helped run under-fives sessions and storytelling events, which I loved.
 After qualifying I spent a number of years as a trade union librarian but, whilst chartering I decided I wanted to go back into public libraries.
-During chartership I joined the YLG and went to a number of events and training activities and also set up a school library from scratch, which was exhausting but incredibly rewarding.
-I have now worked for Bromley Libraries for seven years and have set up and run a number of children's reading groups within my own branch which have catered for all ages from young children up to teens.
+During chartership I joined the YLG and went to a number of events and training activities and also set up a school library.
+I have now worked for Bromley Libraries for over eight years and have set up and run a number of children’s reading groups within my own branch which have catered for all ages from young children up to teens.
 With all these groups we have shadowed the Carnegie and Kate Greenaway medals.